 We can help you fight drunk driving charges, no matter the circumstances that led to your arrest.
-In general, you may face an arrest and DWI charges if a law enforcement officer pulled you over and:
+In general, you may face an arrest and under the influence charges if a law enforcement officer pulled you over and:

-- They believed you lost the normal use of your mental or physical faculties.
+- They believe you lost the normal use of your mental or physical faculties.

-There are also several related crimes they could charge you with in relation to a drunk driving stop.
+There are also several related crimes they could charge you with concerning a drunk driving stop.
 For example, if you are under the legal drinking age and have any detectable alcohol in your system, you could face a driving under the influence (DUI) charge.

 A Texas DWI Conviction Comes With Serious Consequences

-Before you go to court for a DWI, you will face the administrative license revocation process, where the Texas Department of Public Safety (DPS) attempts to strip you of your driving privileges.
+Before you go to court for drunk driving offenses, you will face the administrative license revocation process, where the Texas Department of Public Safety (DPS) attempts to strip you of your driving privileges.
 The police officer who arrests you will take your license and issue you a temporary permit.
 The ALR is automatic and separate from your criminal case.

 What Are the Penalties When a Person Gets Their First DWI?

 - A $2,000 maximum fine